Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 When Is Sourdough Starter Ready To Use?

-Your fed starter is ready to use when it’s bubbly, active and doubles in size.
-This can take 2-12 hours or more depending on the temperature and strength of your starter.
+Your fed starter is ready to use when it’s bubbly, active, and doubles in size.
+This can take 2-12 hours or more, depending on the temperature of your kitchen and the strength of your starter.
 My best advice?
-Be patient, plan ahead, and make sure your starter is in a warm spot (ideally 75 F).
+Be patient, plan ahead, and make sure your starter is in a warm place (ideally 75 F).
 The process is not instant.

 Float Test: If you’re unsure whether your starter is ready, drop 1 tsp at peak height into a glass of water.
 If it floats to the top it’s ready to use.
 If it sinks, feed your starter again.